Bert Milliner: Death and replacement

 Milliner died suddenly of a heart attack on 30 June 1975 in his Brisbane office.
 The question of his replacement then arose.
 Since the introduction of proportional voting in 1949 it had been a convention that when a casual vacancy arose through the resignation or death of a senator mid-term, the relevant state parliament would replace the senator with a person nominated by the departed senator's political party.
 On this occasion Labor nominated the unsuccessful candidate Mal Colston, however the Queensland Premier Joh Bjelke-Petersen asked for a list of three names, which Labor refused to supply.
-Bjelke-Peterson then invited nominations from any financial member of the Labor Party.
+Bjelke-Petersen then invited nominations from any financial member of the Labor Party.
 Albert Field, who was a Labor member but was openly critical of the Whitlam government, applied and was appointed by the Queensland Legislative Assembly.

 Labor immediately expelled Field from the party because he accepted an appointment contrary to its wishes.
 Labor challenged his appointment in the High Court, arguing that he was still technically employed by the Queensland Public Service (an office of profit under the Crown) at the time of his acceptance of the appointment because he had resigned, but without giving the required two weeks' notice.
 Consequently, Field was on leave from the Senate for all but a few days of his term.
 The death of Milliner and his replacement by Field was one of the factors that enabled the Senate to block the Whitlam government's supply bills, which in turn led to the government's dismissal.

 Milliner's son Glen was a member of the Legislative Assembly of Queensland from 1977 to 1998.